excsn/fibre/ioc/API_REFERENCE.md

 ##### **Instance Registration**

-These methods register a pre-existing object instance with the container.
-This object will be treated as a singleton.

 **`add_instance`**

-Registers an unnamed instance of a type `T`.
+Registers an unnamed, pre-existing object instance.
+The instance will be treated as a singleton.

 ```rust
 pub fn add_instance<T: Any + Send + Sync>(&self, instance: T);